marc-dantas/pong3D/README.md

 # I FINALLY UPDATED IT
-This is Pong3D a remake of an old project.
-It is a
+This is Pong3D.
+A remake of an old project.
+It is a very simple 3D Pong game made in Python.

-## 3d-py-pong
-A 3D Pong game made in Python.

-- This game was made in the Ursina Engine library (in Python 3.9);
-- This project exists for learning purposes, this was my first project at Ursina;
-- This project is a test project, to evaluate the Ursina Engine, and its ease of development.

 ## Setup and Play
 This game is written in Python.
 So you need the latest Python Interpreter installed.